Links on Android Authority may earn us a commission. Learn more.

 The Venmo app has a few extra security measures to keep your account safe, such as a PIN requirement for each transfer.
 If you lose your phone or suspect someone is using it without your knowledge, you can log out of your account remotely on the official website.

-That said, Venmo itself states that the service is intended for use between friends, so you should never transfer money to someone you don’t know.
-You will not get your money back from a bad actor if you willingly transfer it to them.
-Additionally, be careful what you write with your transfers, as anyone can see your comments.
-You can change this in the settings, but the default setting is public to all.
+That said, Venmo itself states you should never transfer money to someone you don’t know.
+You won’t get your money back from a bad actor if you willingly transfer it to them.
+Be careful about the notes you attach to your transfers too, as anyone can see your comments by default.
+You can change this in settings.

-Thankfully, these issues have been fixed today, and the platform is safe to use for all.
+Thankfully, these issues have been fixed today, and the platform is pretty reliable.
 Just don’t expect it to function as a replacement for a regular bank account.